 If you're in the hospital and you know your physician will prescribe a specific medication when you're discharged, make sure you understand any specific requirements from your insurance.
 That's where a hospital case manager can help.

-"Often, patients are taken by surprise when they learn a medication may require pre-authorization by their insurance," said Barbara Martindale, RN, director of inpatient case management at HonorHealth Scottsdale Osborn Medical Center.
+"Often, patients are taken by surprise when they learn a medication may require pre-authorization by their insurance," says Barbara Martindale, RN, director of inpatient case management at HonorHealth Scottsdale Osborn Medical Center.

-Case managers and social workers help patients get medications every day because many prescriptions require prior authorization from your insurance company, said Rebecca Rush, RN, director of case management services at HonorHealth John C. Lincoln Medical Center.
-"Physicians and staff nurses educate patients on medications ordered, and case managers support the education given by their healthcare colleagues."
+Case managers and social workers help patients get medications every day because many prescriptions require prior authorization from your insurance company.

 - Always ask the pharmacist to clarify anything you don't understand from the written instructions.